Having a forest of facial hair can be irritating, especially if you aren’t the type to have perfect skin after shaving.

-If you’ve used either of these products, you’ll easily notice that the primary difference is in the lather.
+If you’ve used either of these products, you’ll have noticed that the primary difference is in the lather.
 Traditional shaving cream is usually mixed with water and then brushed to create a lather—this is different from foam.
 Lather is much thicker with less air.

 Another difference that’s easy to spot is the time it takes to use either product.
 Since cream will have to be brushed into a lather, this can take a bit more time than simply applying shaving gel.

-While a lot of articles out there might conclude that either product is simply the best, there’s not a lot of truth behind this.
-Picking the right shaving product for you will rely entirely on how your skin reacts to it as well as how you feel before and after you shave.
+While many articles out there might conclude that either product is simply the best, there’s not a lot of truth behind this.
+Picking the right shaving product for you will rely entirely on how your skin reacts to it and how you feel before and after you shave.

 There’s no one-size-fits-all, even if it is an expensive variety of gel or cream.
 With that said, here are the main differences, pros and cons, and what you can expect from using shaving gel vs cream.

-The biggest attraction to using shaving gel is how quick you can go about shaving.
-This is perfect for those situations where you just have to leave the house in a hurry or if you don’t want to spend too much time in the bathroom.
+The biggest attraction to using shaving gel is the speed of the shave.
+This is a perfect option for those situations where you just have to leave the house in a hurry or if you don’t want to spend too much time in the bathroom.

-For the gentlemen that prefer to take their time to get a really clean shave, the best way to do this is definitely with shaving cream.
-Since the lather from the cream is thick and white, you’ll be able to easily trace where you’ve already shaved.
+For gentlemen who prefer to take their time to get a really clean shave, the best way to do this is with shaving cream.

 The good thing about using cream is that you have control over the thickness of your lather.
 This way, you don’t have to get stuck with a certain gel that isn’t quite at the consistency that you want.